lglima2015/cleaning_data_project/README.md

-Cleaning data Course Project
+Get and Cleaning data Course Project
 ===========
-This is the guide for anyone who wants run the the script named run_analysis from Cleaning Data Course Project.
+This is the guide for anyone who wants run the script named run_analysis from Cleaning Data Course Project.
-It's very easy! all you need is described below!
+It's very easy!
+All you need is described below!

 You should: